 WHY WE LIKE IT: Pixio produces a gaming monitor that stands above the rest with its Full-HD 1080p curved display, providing a more immersive experience than the competition.

 Curved monitors go the extra mile to make your gaming experience more immersive.
 The Pixio PXC243 is an excellent 24-inch budget gaming monitor that is not only curved but also features AMD FreeSync for tear-free video.
 The refresh rate of the Pixio is impressive, delivering smooth video without lag up to 144Hz, making it the best budget gaming monitor (144Hz).
-The curved display with a high refresh rate makes this the best curved monitor for gaming you can buy.
+The curved screen with a high maximum refresh rate makes this the best curved monitor for gaming you can buy.
+This product could also be one of the best curved gaming monitors.

 #4 LG UltraGear 24GL600F Budget Gaming Monitor